Jose Altuve Preview, Player Props: Astros vs. Rangers

-On Monday, Jose Altuve (hitting .256 in his past 10 games) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 4:05 PM ET.
+On Tuesday, Jose Altuve (.619 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Yankees.
+He hit two homers in his previous appearance (going 4-for-6) in his most recent appearance against the Rangers.

 Jose Altuve Game Info & Props vs. the Rangers